bigcommerce/dev-docs/docs/api-docs/getting-started/filtering.md

 For example, you can include a product's variants and images with the product response: `/v3/catalog/products?include=variants,images`

-The availability of the `?include` parameter varies by an endpoint.
+The availability of the `?include` parameter varies by endpoint.
 Refer to the `GET` method for an endpoint to see a list of available fields.

 ### Including and Excluding Fields